tinsae-ghilay/Elet/README.md

 ## Contributions

-any suggestion for improvement is very welcome.
+Any suggestion for improvement is very welcome.
 I am also in need of collaboration if you are interested. contact information will be provided here when I set up a separate email for this purpose. for now it is possible to contact me on my email available on Play store.